Sing a New Psalm: Communicating with God

 the popes inspire us—sovereignty of love

-“A Sovereign Who Serves” on page 59 of Sing a New Psalm: Communicating with God Through the Prayers of the Church is an excerpt from an audience with Pope St. John Paul II.
-The Holy Father reflects on the power that God has given men and women over the works of his hands.
-Pope St. John Paul II sees in this a foreshadowing of Jesus, a sovereign who serves and consecrates himself for others.
+“A Sovereign Who Serves” on page 59 of Sing a New Psalm: Communicating with God Through the Prayers of the Church is an excerpt from a general audience in which Pope St. John Paul II reflected on the power that God has given men and women over the works of his hands.
+The Holy Father sees in this a foreshadowing of Jesus, a sovereign who consecrates himself in order to serve others.

 a related Bible study—Psalm 8 as an apologetic argument